 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-This program includes three homestays: in urban communities in Kisumu and Nairobi and in a rural community in Semenya village near Kisumu in western Kenya.
+This program includes two homestays: one in an urban community in Kisumu and one in a rural community in Semenya village near Kisumu.
 Through these homestays, you’ll gain a broad range of socioeconomic and cultural perspectives in urban and rural Kenya as you explore public health and human rights issues.

 Kisumu, Kenya’s third largest city, is located on the shores of Lake Victoria.
 A major port and trading hub and the center of the Luo community, Kisumu has played a significant role in the country’s modern history.
 Its fisheries and agriculture are important contributors to the local, national, and regional economy.